-Contents Page 1.
-Introduction Policy aims Context Principles 3 2.
-Safeguarding Roles and Responsibilities of School/College Staff Roles and responsibilities of Governors/trustees Roles and responsibilities of the Headteacher The Roles and responsibilities of the Designated Safeguarding Lead (DSL) Roles and responsibilities of other School/College Staff Named (name of school/college) staff with specific safeguarding responsibilities Other key local and national safeguarding contacts 7 3.
-Environment - children are safe and feel safe Safeguarding as part of the curriculum Vulnerable children Working with parents and carers 15 4.
-Taking Action on Concerns Derby and Derbyshire Safeguarding Children Partnership procedures If you suspect a child has emerging needs, complex/serous needs or there are protection concerns If information is disclosed to you Role of the Designated Safeguarding Lead (DSL) following identification of neeconcerns Notifying parents Getting early help for the child Referral to Children's Social Care Action following referral Confidentiality, sharing information and record keeping Support for those involved in a safeguarding/child protection issue 5.
-Peer on Peer/Child on Child Abuse/Allegations of Abuse made ag other Children What is peer on peer/child on child abuse?
-Actions the school/college will take Action on concerns ainst 27 6.
-Safer Recruitment and Selection of Staff 'Extended school' and off site arrangements 31
+1. IntroductionPolicy aimsContextPrinciples 4 2.
+Safeguarding Roles and Responsibilities of School/College Staff Roles and responsibilities of Governors/trustees Roles and responsibilities of the Headteacher The Roles and responsibilities of the Designated Safeguarding Lead (DSL) Roles and responsibilities of other School/College Staff Named St Chads CE Nursery and Infant school staff with specific safeguar responsibilities Other key local and national safeguarding contacts 3.
+Environment - children are safe and feel safe Pupil well-being and support Safeguarding as part of the curriculum Vulnerable children Working with parents and carers 16 4.
+Taking Action on Concerns Derby and Derbyshire Safeguarding Children Partnership procedures If you suspect a child has emerging needs, complex/serous needs or there child protection concerns If information is disclosed to you Role of the Designated Safeguarding Lead (DSL) following identification of needs or concerns Notifying parents Getting early help for the child Referral to Children's Social Care Action following referral Confidentiality, sharing information and record keeping Support for those involved in a safeguarding/child protection issue 5.
+Peer on Peer/Child on Child Abuse/Allegations of Abuse made against oth Children What is peer on peer/child on child abuse?
+Actions the school/college will take Action on concerns ner 29